Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Methodology

 \subsubsection{Item Textual Representation Construction}

 Item textual representation construction involves selecting appropriate attributes and concatenating them in a certain order.

 \textbf{Textual Attribute Selection}.
+Considering the five key indicators discussed in the previous section, we need to avoid using textual attributes that are too long and have a large amount of noise, and construct different item textual representations at different stages of training so that the model can learn the corresponding behavioral information it prefers (i.e., more generalized behavioral information for pre-training, more domain-specific behavioral information for fine-tune).
+Here, we conduct a comprehensive analysis of the item's textual attributes.
+Without loss of generality, we show the qualitative results of the Amazon dataset in Table~\ref{tab:key_metric}, whose textual attributes are typical in practice.
+We excluded the related attribute for its too-long text length and high noise, and also excluded the salesrank attribute for its low domain consistency and high ambiguity.

-Based on these five key indicators, we conduct a comprehensive analysis on item's textual attributes.
-Without loss of generality, we show the results of Amazon dataset in Table~\ref{tab:key_metric}.
-We adopt different attribute selection strategies for pre-training and fine-tuning.
-In the pre-training stage, we need the item textual representation to be: (a) more similar to natural language to cooperate well with PLM, (b) less noisy for accurate pre-training, and (c) more general and have higher domain consistency, so that the model can learn more generalized behavioral information for diverse new domains.
-In this case, we choose (1) \emph{category}, (2) \emph{title}, to generate the item textual representation in pre-training.
-In the fine-tuning stage, the item textual representation should: (a) include more domain-specific information for the target domain, and (b) have as much detailed information as possible to record behavioral information and avoid conflicts.
-Therefore, we additionally introduce (3) \emph{brand}, (4) \emph{price}, and (5) \emph{description} (noted as \emph{domain property text (DPT)}), on the basis of the textual attributes used in pre-training, making the item textual representation more detailed and be able to capture the domain-specific behavioral information.
+Besides, we adopt different attribute selection strategies for pre-training and fine-tuning: \begin{itemize}[leftmargin=*] \item {In the pre-training stage, the item textual representation should capture universal knowledge for the multi-domain recommendation.
+Hence, we design it to: (a) be more similar to natural language to cooperate well with PLM and smoothly transfer the generalized knowledge to new domains, (b) be less noisy for more accurate pre-training, (c) have higher domain consistency, so that the model can learn more generalized behavioral information for diverse new domains, and (d) contain relatively lower informativeness, especially on domain-specific knowledge, therefore easing the over-fitting issue of the model to the pre-training domains, which may cause damage to generalization.
+In this case, we choose (1) \emph{category}, (2) \emph{title}, to generate the item textual representation in pre-training. } \item {In the fine-tuning stage, the item textual representation focuses more on encoding more item-related information, and should follow these additional suggestions: (a) include more domain-specific information for the target domain and reduce the requirement for naturalness, so that the textual representation could capture more comprehensive downstream knowledge for prediction, and (b) have as much detailed information as possible to record behavioral information and avoid conflicts.
+Therefore, we additionally introduce (3) \emph{brand}, (4) \emph{price}, and (5) \emph{description} (their combination is noted as \emph{domain property text (DPT)}), on the basis of the textual attributes used in pre-training, making the item textual representation more informative and be able to capture the domain-specific behavioral information.} \end{itemize} {More quantitative analysis and experiment result about the selection of textual attributes will be presented in }\ref{sec.construction}.

+\textbf{Attribute Ordering.} Besides attribute selection, we also need to concatenate them in a certain order to form the item textual representation, which proved to have a significant impact on the results in our empirical study but was under-explored in previous works.